binxuankong/machine-learning-functions/README.md

-# Machine Learning Functions
+# Data Science Revision

-Basic and intermediate functions used frequently in machine learing operations.
+Contains basic and intermediate notebooks that are frequently used in data science.